 - In addition, all students selected must be ALA members and current students during the ALA Annual Conference (Note: A student can be nominated who will graduate from his or her school in May immediately prior to the Annual Conference);

-- Students are expected to work 16 hours for four days (Friday, Saturday, Sunday, and Monday).
-Therefore, in general, students are expected to arrive on Thursday and depart on Tuesday.
+- Students are expected to work 12 - 16 hours for three to four days (Friday, Saturday, Sunday, Monday) for a division or office or unit of the American Library Association.
+Therefore, in general, students are expected to arrive on Thursday and depart on Monday.

 - ALA supports student members through a wide array of programs and services.
 ALA Spectrum Scholars receiving funds to attend a Spectrum Leadership Institute through their scholarship are not eligible to participate in the Student-to-Staff program for the Conference in conjunction with the Leadership Institute.
 Required attendance at the Institute and conference events precludes the work requirements of the Student-to-Staff program.
 Incoming Spectrum Scholars and alumni are encouraged to apply.